-Hardly a stranger to such litigation, you may recall that Scott was similarly sued several years ago on the heels of showing his Fall/Winter 2013 collection.
-He settled that lawsuit out of court in a relatively quiet manner, agreeing not to "produce or distribute" the collection and to pay Jimbo Phillips - the graphic artist whose work he allegedly copied - an undisclosed sum for what Phillips claims amounted to copyright infringement.
-The suit that Los Angeles-based street artist Rime filed thereafter against Scott followed a somewhat similar track, settling out of court before trial.
+Hardly a stranger to such litigation, you may recall that Scott was sued several years ago on the heels of showing his eponymous Fall/Winter 2013 collection in New York, a suit he quietly settled out of court, agreeing not to "produce or distribute" the collection and to pay Jimbo Phillips - the graphic artist whose work he allegedly copied - an undisclosed sum for what Phillips claims amounted to copyright infringement.

 Lawsuits in the fashion industry, particularly intellectual property ones (which can be complex and technical and arguably a bit dull, as a result), are of little interest to the vast majority of people – including many that work in the fashion industry and that are consumers of high fashion.
 This is good news for Jeremy Scott because it means that the lawsuits in which he is involved are likely going unnoticed for the most part.
-With this in mind, is it safe to say, then, that Scott is walking away untarnished but for a sizeable sum of money (think: the settlement amount and his legal fees)?
-I wouldn’t necessarily go that far.
+With this in mind, is might be safe to say, then, that Scott is walking away untarnished but for a sizeable sum of money (think: the settlement amount and his legal fees).

 So, how is Scott, who is being slapped with lawsuits alleging that he copied, supposed to fare in such an industry?
 Well, if we look around, he seems to be doing just fine.
 He has a gaggle of die-hard celebrity fans that includes Miley Cyrus, Katy Perry, Rihanna, A$AP Rocky, and more.
 He was invited by MTV to recreate its Video Music Award statues.
 And don't forget the recently released film that not only chronicles but also celebrates his rise to fame as a fashion designer.

-Notwithstanding the foregoing, you would think that eventually, Scott’s alleged copycat ways would come full circle and the industry would not be as welcoming of a individual (or better yet, a team of individuals), that is being accused of employing the same tactics as high street copiers – namely, taking the work of others without their permission and using it as your own to make a profit.
-We all hate H&M, Zara, Forever 21 and Nasty Gal for doing this.
-So, why don’t we hate Jeremy Scott?
+Notwithstanding the foregoing, you would think that eventually, Scott’s alleged copycat ways would come full circle and the industry would not be as welcoming of a individual (or better yet, a team of individuals), that is being accused of employing the same tactics as high street copiers, no?